Get a Library Card

 Note that we are now offering an e-card.
 If you select the e-card option, we will email you your library card number, but we will not issue you an actual card.
-This option is ideal if you are only going to use your library card to request obituaries and/or access our ProQuest database of WA newspapers.
+This option is ideal if you are only going to use your library card to access our ProQuest database of WA newspapers.

 Mailing Address: Circulation, Washington State Library, PO Box 42460, Olympia, WA 98504-2460

 Please Include: Your completed library card application, a copy of your ID, and address verification if the address on your ID isn't current, if your ID is not from WA, or if your ID does not list your address.

 Acceptable Forms of Identification

 The Library accepts the following current and signed identification:

 - Current Washington State drivers license, Washington State ID card, or out-of-state drivers license

 - Foreign passport